How to Cut Down a Tree With a Chainsaw

 Are there any other trees, structures, vehicles, power lines, driveways, sidewalks, or other important things that could be in the tree's fall path?

-Hold an ax handle vertically with your arm out straight.
+To do this, hold an ax handle vertically with your arm out straight.
 Close one eye and back away from the tree until the top of the ax handle is aligned with the treetop and the bottom of the handle is aligned with the base.

 Now you'll be standing approximately where the treetop should land.
 Leave extra room for error if there's anything it could fall on.